Austin-Sparks.net

 Deborah overshadows the whole story, therefore she must be seen for what she is.
 Being a woman in such a position, she must represent a sovereign activity of God.

-Deborah and divine sovereignty
+Deborah and Divine Sovereignty

 The Bible is quite clear that, in the normal order of God, women are not given authority over men.
 Normally it would be disorder if they were.
 We state the Bible fact without staying to expound it.
 In God's first order man is given the position of authority.
 But here in the case of Deborah we have a woman by divine consent and approval in that place.
 It has often been argued that it was because there were no men available or suitable.
 Much importance has been given to the argument in the evident coercion which Deborah had to use in order to get Barak on his feet.
 That may be but a feature of abnormal times and conditions, and it may lend force to the statement that, when things are not normal, God acts sovereignly.
 That is, He transcends His own rules and acts as the One who has the right to do exactly as He wills.
 That argument may be allowed to stand in this and in other instances, but it does not dispose of the whole matter.